PoisotLab/ms_betacov_mapping/README.md

 ## Human landscapes filter the geography of emergence risk

-The relationship between the underlying pathogen pool and emergence risk is mediated by human-wildlife contact and the risk that spillovers become epidemics.
-As a proxy for both, we finally overlaid the risk component from the composite map (see above) with the proportion of built land, as a proxy for a mix of habitat disturbance, potential for bat synanthropy, and human population density and connectivity [@Plowright2017PatZoo; @Hazarie2021IntPop] (add: Muylaert 2022 Proc B; Hassell 2017 TREE) (@fig:compound).
+The relationship between the underlying pathogen pool and emergence risk is mediated by both human-wildlife interfaces (the probability of spillover) and opportunities for onward transmission (the probability that spillovers become epidemics).
+As a proxy for both, we finally overlaid the risk component from the composite map (see above) with the proportion of built land, as a proxy for a mix of habitat disturbance, potential for bat synanthropy or contact with bridge hosts like livestock (cite Rulli et al 2021 Nature Food; cite Cui et al 2019 Nature Reviews Microbiology), and human population density and connectivity [@Plowright2017PatZoo; @Hazarie2021IntPop] (add: Muylaert 2022 Proc B; Hassell 2017 TREE) (@fig:compound).
+Accounting for these factors, most of South America and Europe are at comparatively lower risk, as--although densely populated--settlements tend to be in areas with lower potential risk.
+Conversely, regions like Malaysia and the northern coast of Australia have a high evolutionary risk component, but should represent a relatively lower effective risk due to low human density.
+However, southeast Asia, the Indian subcontinent, and scattered hotspots in sub-Saharan Africa are at high risk due to the overlap between human populations and natural opportunities for cross-species transmission of betacoronaviruses.

-Most of
-South America and Europe are at comparatively lower risk, as although densely populated, settlements tend to be in areas with lower potential risk.
-Regions like Malaysia and the North coast of Australia have a high risk component, but should represent a relatively lower effective risk due to low human density.
-However, this mapping reveals that South-East Asia, the Indian subcontinent, and parts of sub-Saharan Africa, are at high risk due to the overlap between built areas and bat communities representing more opportunities for cross-species transmission of betacoronaviruses.
-In looking for the origins of SARS in China,
-@Xu2004EpiClu present serological evidence that strongest human-animal contact results in higher risk of virus exposure, regardless of the animal species, but that different types of contact had different impacts.
-Ideally, finer-grained information about human activity (rather than human presence through anthropisation) could allow to partition this risk further, alebit at the cost of more hypotheses required to estimate the amount of risk represented by each activity.
-Our map of purported high risk/diversitifcation potential (Madagascar, South-America) overlay with sampling gaps for *Betacoronavirus* [@Cohen2022SamStr], stressing the need for spatially targeted monitoring and discovery.

 ![Overlap of the percent of each pixel occupied by urbanized structures, representing the degree of settlement, on the spillover risk map (where the risk